JJ/raku-test-script-output/README.md

 DESCRIPTION
 ===========

 `Test::Script::Output` tests the output of scripts.
-In order to check it, every script must include an `=output` pod section with the output that should be expected from it.
+Desired output must be included aas an `=output` pod section with the literal output that should be expected from it.
+If that changes, a regular expression can be used.

 You can either set the output explicitly